malcolmsimgithub/ChemOS2.0/README.md

 ```

 ## echem data
-Note that we have included a folder called "echem_runs".
-THis data is a part of a thesis that incorporates this project, and is not directly related to
+Note that we have included a folder called "echem_data".
+This code is a part of a thesis that incorporates this project, and is not directly related to
 the ChemOS 2.0 white paper.

 ## License